Last updated on

-It doesn’t get much easier than these savory Roasted Lemon Chicken Drumsticks.
-They are full of lemon and herb flavor and practically fall off the bone tender and juicy.
+It doesn’t get much easier than this savory Lemon Garlic Roasted Chicken Drumsticks recipe.
+The marinade is full of flavor and the meat is practically fall off the bone tender and juicy.

 Upon hearing that dinner is “chicken again??” his next question is, “Wait.
 Is it on the bone?”
 A “yes” is met with a cheer while a “nope, sorry” is met with a rather impressive groan.
 So I’ve been trying to constantly come up with new ways to serve this favorite meat.
 Our latest favorite is this Lemon Roasted Chicken Drumsticks recipe, and in case you’re wondering, my picky son loved this recipe!